DaveGee/datadog-cpu/readme.md

     - when 12 data points are over or equal 1.0 => heavy load event detected
     - when 12 data points are below 1.0, and after an unsolved heavy load => system has recovered
 - Assumed that the node service does neither store, nor remember past values (doesn't keep it in memory).
 Meaning the front app can't retrieve past data, it has to be launched.
 It can also not retrieve "missed" data if for example a few call are unsuccessful.
+- No types (TS would be nice, but take me too much time on top of the rest).
+Will not add tests for JS domain objects. => Ok for a PoC
+- Trusting that the API returns what it says.
+Not handling API errors, timeouts, or potential data misalignments.